hatchways/team-blueberry/README.md

 I upload a snippet of my code with context around what I’m writing to submit for review.

-In 3 days I get a notification that someone has reviewed my code and I can review their notes!
+In some time I get a notification that someone has reviewed my code and I can review their notes!

 ---